 /DEBUG (Generate Debug Info)

-The linker puts the debugging information into a program database (PDB) file.
+The linker puts the debugging information into a program database (PDB).
 It updates the PDB during subsequent builds of the program.

-The compiler's C7 Compatible (/Z7) option causes the compiler to leave the debugging information in the .obj files.
-You can also use the Program Database (/Zi) compiler option to store the debugging information in a PDB for the .obj file.
-The linker looks for the object's PDB first in the absolute path written in the .obj file, and then in the directory that contains the .obj file.
+The compiler’s Line Numbers Only (/Zd) or C7 Compatible (/Z7) option causes the compiler to leave the debugging information in the .OBJ files.
+You can also use the Program Database (/Zi) compiler option to store the debugging information in a PDB for the .OBJ file.
+The linker looks for the object’s PDB first in the absolute path written in the .OBJ file, and then in the directory that contains the .OBJ file.
 You cannot specify an object's PDB file name or location to the linker.

 If the Use Program Database option is not selected (or if /PDB:NONE is specified on the command line), the linker does not create a PDB, but instead puts the debugging information into the .EXE file or DLL.